Go Back Up

 What is ICHRA?

-The individual coverage HRA (ICHRA) is a health reimbursement arrangement (HRA) that allows employers to reimburse their employees for their qualifying medical expenses.
-This includes individual health plan monthly premiums and out-of-pocket expenses.
-Employees receive tax-free reimbursements as long as employees have individual health insurance coverage with minimum essential coverage (MEC).
+The individual coverage HRA (ICHRA) is a health benefit that allows employers to reimburse their employees for individual insurance premiums and eligible out-of-pocket medical care expenses.
+Employees must have qualifying individual health insurance plans with minimum essential coverage (MEC) to participate.
+Once they’re enrolled in qualified coverage, employees receive tax-free reimbursements for those premiums as well as other qualifying expenses.

 An ICHRA is a great addition to your employee benefit plan because it empowers employees to choose the health plan that works best for them.
-It’s also completely customizable thanks to the ability to offer different benefits and allowances to a class of employees, such as salaried employees.
+It's also completely customizable, thanks to the ability to offer different benefits and allowances to a class of employees, such as salaried employees and full-time employees.

 What is COBRA?

-The Consolidated Omnibus Budget Reconciliation Act (COBRA) provides certain employees, former employees, spouses, and dependent children to continue their employer-sponsored health benefits and coverage temporarily.
+COBRA is a federal law that allows certain employees, former employees, spouses, and dependent children to continue their employer-sponsored health benefits and coverage for a specific period of time after experiencing a qualifying event.

-All employers with at least 20 employees (both full-time and part-time employees) that offer a group health plan, such as employer-funded accounts, are subject to COBRA.
-Employees pay the entire cost of their monthly premium or health benefit.
+All employers with at least 20 employees (both full-time and part-time employees) who offer a group health plan, such as employer-funded accounts, are subject to this temporary extension of health benefits.
+If an employee opts for continuation of coverage under COBRA, they must pay the entire cost of their monthly premium or health benefit.
+This includes the portion that the employer used to cover and a 2% administrative fee.

-Forty states have their own “mini-COBRA” laws that require smaller organizations to provide COBRA benefits.
+Forty states have their own “mini-COBRA” laws.
+These state laws may require smaller organizations to provide COBRA benefits.

 Is ICHRA subject to COBRA?